Permanent Separations for Academic Appointees

 - In order to dismiss an academic appointee in less than one year because the appointee is found responsible for serious personal misconduct, the conduct must pose an ongoing threat to the safety and security of the university community, constitute repeated acts of the same form of misconduct, or have resulted in a felony conviction.

 The end of an academic career is as important as the beginning.
 The mutual rights and responsibilities of academic appointees and university administrators must be articulated to make the process transparent.
 In 1969, the Trustees enacted a policy governing the dismissal of a tenured faculty member, which serves as the model for this policy.

-Serious personal or professional misconduct: Conduct that has been determined to violate a misconduct policy of the university or a campus which has been enacted or approved by a faculty governance organization, including UA-03, Sexual Misconduct; ACA-30, Research Misconduct, ACA-33, Code of Academic Ethics, and campus policies on personal misconduct.
+Personal or professional misconduct: Conduct that has been determined to violate a misconduct policy of the university or a campus which has been enacted or approved by a faculty governance organization, including UA-03, Discrimination, Harassment and Sexual Misconduct; ACA-30, Research Misconduct, ACA-33, Code of Academic Ethics, and campus policies on personal misconduct.

 (University Faculty Council, May 15, 1956; December 3, 1968; Board of Trustees, July 27, 1969; University Faculty Council, April 28, 2020; University Faculty Council, December 7, 2020)

 By way of its adoption of UA-21, Sanctions for Noncompliance with COVID-19 Health and Safety Directives, the Board of Trustees made failure or deliberate refusal to comply with the health and safety guidance and directions adopted by the university to combat the spread of COVID-19 an act of “serious personal and professional misconduct” within the meaning of this policy.
 Board of Trustees, August 14, 2020.